SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 who happens to know how to write a few lines of code, because that's probably what they could understand.

-> “The stated purpose of schools is to educate the kids.
+> "The stated purpose of schools is to educate the kids.
 But there is no external pressure to do
-> this well.”
+> this well."

 If you are unlucky, you may encounter administrators who want to replace a free, silicon-valley-like environment with a highly regulated one.
 They have their own agenda, and their understanding of